MIKEGUIJARRO/BlogApi/README.md

 ⚡️ Clean code \
 ⚡️ Unit Testing (AAA) \
 ⚡️ Dessign Patterns (Singleton) \
-⚡️ Algorithms and Data Structures
+⚡️ Algorithms and Data Structures \
+⚡️ Git Flow (Manual Implementation)

 ## Acknowledgments 🎁
-I was motivated to build this project thanks to the <a href="https://sicuentame.com/">Cuentame</a> application.
+I was motivated to build this project thanks to the <a href="https://sicuentame.com/">Cuentame</a> job application.
 I wanted to showcase my skills as developer:
 - I can build from the idea stage to final product
 - Follow good practices and strive for clean code
 - I am a well rounded developer that is always looking for technical excellence 🏁